 Planting Ground Cherries

 Ground cherries should be started from seeds indoors, six to eight weeks before the last spring frost date in your area.
 They can be started in cell packs or soil blocks.
 Ground cherries may be slow to germinate, but be patient.
 Once they get going, they grow steadily until it's time to harden them off.

 Plant the ground cherries 18 to 24 inches apart after the danger of frost has passed.
 You can bury the stems as you would with tomatoes, but this is rarely necessary; ground cherry seedlings tend to be compact and bushy rather than overly tall.
 They do not need to be staked or caged.
 As ground cherries grow, they grow wide rather than tall.
 Expect ground cherry plants to grow about 2 feet tall and 2 feet wide.
 If you don't want them to sprawl, use the smallest tomato cages you can find to support them and prevent them from spreading.

 How to Grow Organic Ground Cherries

 Ground cherries are ridiculously easy to grow.
-All you need to do is make sure they get at least one inch of water every week.
+All you need to do is make sure they get at least 1 inch of water every week.
 Dry conditions cause them to drop their blossoms without producing fruit.
 Ground cherries produce berries in husks, much like their relatives, tomatillos.
 When the husks turn brown and papery, the berries are ready to harvest.
 Often, they drop off the plant when they're ready.
 You can harvest them from the ground around the plants, hence the name, ground cherries.

 After you remove the husks, you can pop them in your mouth, freeze them, or chop them up for inclusion in salsa, chutney, pancakes, and salads.